Ch3ram13/celeoworks/_posts/2019-03-15-angels-goodnight.markdown

 <br/>
 Sunset, Sunset over the Shining Sea<br/>
 Sunset, Sunset, saying goodnight to me<br/>
-Sunsets glory, just around the bend<br/>
+Sunset's glory, just around the bend<br/>
 Angel's voices, hidden by the wind.<br/>
 The glorious background, given by the wings.<br/>
 Whisper, whisper, the crickets begin to sing.<br/>